-1

-2

-3 Chairman Phil Mendelson

-4 at the request of the Mayor

-5

-6

-7

-8

-9 A DILL

-10 A BILL

-11

-12

-13

-14 DUTHE COUNCIL OF THE DISTRICT OF COLUMBIA

-15 IN THE COUNCIL OF THE DISTRICT OF COLUMBIA
+AN ACT IN THE COUNCIL OF THE DISTRICT OF COLUMBIA

-l6 l7

-18

-10 19

-20

-21

-22 To adopt the local portion of the budget of the District of Columbia government for the fiscal

-23 year ending September 30, 2021.
+To adopt the local portion of the budget of the District of Columbia government for the fiscal year ending September 30, 2021.

-24 your onamy soptement so, 2021.

-25 BE IT ENACTED BY THE COUNCIL OF THE DISTRICT OF COLUMBIA, That this

-26 act may be cited as the "Fiscal Year 2021 Local Budget Act of 2020".
+BE IT ENACTED BY THE COUNCIL OF THE DISTRICT OF COLUMBIA, That this act may be cited as the "Fiscal Year 2021 Local Budget Act of 2020".

-27 and the state of t

-28 Sec.
+Sec.
 2. Adoption of the local portion of the Fiscal Year 2021 budget.

-29 The following expenditure levels are approved and adopted as the local portion of the

-30 budget for the government of the District of Columbia for the fiscal year ending September 30,
+The following expenditure levels are approved and adopted as the local portion of the budget for the government of the District of Columbia for the fiscal year ending September 30, 2021.

-31 2021.

-32

-33 DISTRICT OF COLUMBIA BUDGET FOR THE FISCAL YEAR

-34 ENDING SEPTEMBER 30, 2021
+DISTRICT OF COLUMBIA BUDGET FOR THE FISCAL YEAR ENDING SEPTEMBER 30, 2021

-35

-36 The following amounts are appropriated for the District of Columbia government for the fiscal

-37 year ending September 30, 2021 ("Fiscal Year 2021"), out of the General Fund of the District of

-38 Columbia ("General Fund"), except as otherwise specifically provided; provided, that

-39 notwithstanding any other provision of law, except as provided in section 450A of the District of

-10 Columbia Home Rule Act, approved November 22, 2000 (114 Stat.
-2440; D.C.
-Official Code §